frno7/forthmath/README.md

 For example, one can verify that the last two digits of _F_<sub>19</sub> by `19 100 fibonacci-mod` gives `81`.
-Since matrix exponentiation is very efficient, one can compute much larger fibonacci numbers.
+Since matrix exponentiation is very efficient, one can compute much larger Fibonacci numbers.
 For example, `4267640728818788929 10000 fibonacci-mod` quickly gives `4129` which corresponds to _F_<sub>4267640728818788929</sub> (mod 10000).